Learning in repeated auctions: Deriving revenue-maximizing auctions

-This example illustrates the importance of reserve prices.
-A first way to set a reserve price would be to assume that the seller can give an intrinsic value for keeping the item.
-This could be a valid assumption for the housing or wine auctions.
-However, in many other situations (TV rights, radio spectrum rights auctions..), the seller does not have any intrinsic value for the item.
-For illustrating purpose, we compute in the simple case of a single buyer the optimal reserve price.
+For illustration purpose, we will compute in the following the optimal reserve price in the simple case of a single buyer.
 As before, we denote by $F$ the cdf of the buyer valuation, and for the sake of simplicity, we assume it has a density $f$ (again, all the following results generalize to arbitrary distributions, but at the cost of technicalities) and has finite expectation.